Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we study the interesting yet challenging problem, camouflaged instance segmentation.
-To this end, we collect a large-scale dataset, namely Camouflaged Object Plus Plus (CAMO++).
-We further provide an in-depth analysis on CAMO++ to demonstrate its diversity and complexity.
-We also conduct an extensive benchmark for the task of camouflaged instance segmentation.
-We evaluate state-of-the-art instance segmentation methods in various experimental settings.
-The results indicate that the existing methods well perform on the problem.
-In addition, the training non-camouflaged instances really help boost the performance of state-of-the-arts.
-However, there is still room for the improvement as we discussed in the failure cases.
-We believe that CAMO++ dataset can serve as a valuable benchmark for not only the camouflaged instance segmentation task, but also related tasks such as semantic camouflage segmentation, or video camouflaged instance segmentation.
+In our study of the interesting yet challenging problem of camouflaged instance segmentation, we created a large-scale dataset dubbed Camouflaged Object Plus Plus (CAMO++).
+We also performed an in-depth analysis of CAMO++ to demonstrate its diversity and complexity and developed a camouflage fusion learning framework to further improve the performance of camouflaged instance segmentation.

+We conducted an extensive benchmark for the camouflaged instance segmentation task and evaluated state-of-the-art instance segmentation methods in various experimental settings.
+We found that using non-camouflaged instances for training boosted the performance of state-of-the-art methods.
+However, there is still room for improvement, as shown by the cases of failure.
+The CAMO++ dataset should serve as a valuable benchmark for not only the camouflaged instance segmentation task but also related tasks such as semantic camouflage segmentation and video camouflaged instance segmentation.
+We expect that our CAMO++ dataset will greatly support research activities in this field.

-In the future, we are exploring the impact of different factors on the given problem.
-For example, the contextual information may be helpful to detect and segment the camouflaged instance.
-In addition, we are looking at extending our work into the dynamic scenes, namely, videos.
-We would like to investigate the motion information in segmenting the camouflaged instance in the videos.
+We intend to explore the effect of various factors on the given problem.
+For example, the use of contextual information may be helpful in detecting and segmenting camouflaged instances.
+We also plan to extend our work to dynamic scenes such as those in videos.
+In particular, we intend to investigate the use of motion information in segmenting camouflaged instances in videos.